 We choose the latter.
 Initially, nothing changes, since the new custom style is created with the same line width and color as the default style.
 But in the text window, we see a description of our new style, which we can edit according to our preference.
 First, we should name the style something meaningful, by clicking the "rename" link at the top of the page.
 We might, for example, choose to name it "blue-text".
 We then want the text to be blue, so for the line stroke, we specify a color of 0, 0, 1 (i.e., all blue; the colors are specified as r, g, b).
 So we click the "change" link next to the line stroke color, type that new color, and press Enter.
 We see that on the drawing, the text turns blue.

 So we've changed the text to blue, but we still need to make the contour of the part thick.
 We can do that by creating another custom style.
 We right-click any curve from the contour of the part, and choose Assign to Style → Newly Created Custom Style.
 We again see a screen with information about this style.
 So we should again rename it to something meaningful, like "fat-contour".
 We are happy with the color, but we want to change the line width.
 First, we want to specify the line width in inches, and not pixels.
 By default, lines have constant width in pixels.
 This means that as we zoom in on the drawing, the lines don't get fatter.
-But we can also specify the line width in pixels; in that case, as we zoom in, the line will look fatter, and as we zoom out, it will look skinnier.
+But we can also specify the line width in inches; in that case, as we zoom in, the line will look fatter, and as we zoom out, it will look skinnier.
 The latter is what we want, so we select the appropriate radio button.
 We then specify our desired width, of 0.040".

 This has changed the style, but only for the one arc that we had initially selected.
 So we still need to assign all of the lines and curves to our new style.
 We do that by first selecting them.
 We could select the entities by left-clicking each one in turn; but it's quicker to just right-click any curve from the outer contour, and then choose Select Edge Chain.
 This selects all of the entities that share endpoints with that initial curve, so it selects the entire loop in a single operation.
 We repeat the process for the inner contour, so that all of the desired entities are selected.